-3.01 CROSS COUNTRY (XCO) COURSE REQUIREMENTS
+3.1 CROSS COUNTRY (XCO) COURSE REQUIREMENTS

-- a) The course must be 99% rideable regardless of the terrain and weather conditions. - b) At National Level events the course must be between 4km and 6km in length. - c) No more than 15% of the course shall be sealed or paved road. - d) Extended sections of single track must have passing bays included in appropriate places. - e) The target winning time for a cross country circuit race should be within the range shown below. - f) Weather conditions may require a change of laps to be completed to achieve target race times.
-In such cases the decision will be made by the PCP. - g) If weather conditions require the use of an alternative route(s) it must be marked for the last training session and marked clearly on the rider information board.
+- a) The course must be 99% rideable regardless of the terrain and weather conditions. - b) At National Level events the course must be between 4km and 6km in length achieve a target lap time of between 12 and 18 minutes. - c) No more than 15% of the course shall be sealed or paved road. - d) Extended sections of single track must have passing bays included in appropriate places. - e) Weather conditions may require a change of laps to be completed to achieve target race times.
+In such cases the decision will be made by the PCP. - f) If weather conditions require the use of an alternative route(s) it must be marked for the last training session and marked clearly on the rider information board. - g) The target winning time for a cross country circuit race should be within the range shown in the following table.